 6. Alternatively, you can set up Express to generate HDR edit dailies and HDR viewing dailies as well, using a ProRes flavor as the Editor setting.

-Filmlight’s color management in its Daylight software is extremely powerful and it allows us to make HDR dailies simply.
-All we need to do is make sure our Mastering Colour Space is set to HDR and that our deliverables are set to use that color space as well.
+Filmlight’s color management in its Daylight software is extremely powerful, and it allows us to make HDR dailies.
+All we need to do is make sure our Mastering Colour Space is set to HDR and that our deliverables are set to use that color space.

-1. Under the Format & Colour tab in Scene Settings, you’ll need to make sure your material is being interpreted correctly by using a “scene-referred” workflow.
-In a “scene-referred” workflow, your Working Colour Space should match the native color space and gamma of the material.
-In this case we're using ARRI Alexa footage, so we'll be setting it to LogC/Wide Gamut.
+1. Under the Format & Colour tab in Scene Settings, you’ll need to make sure your material is being interpreted correctly using a “scene-referred” workflow.
+In a “scene-referred” workflow, your Working Colour Space should match the native color space and gamma.
+In this case, we're using ARRI Alexa footage, so we'll be setting it to LogC/Wide Gamut.
 Next, your Mastering Colour Space should be ST 2084 PQ / Rec.2020 / 1000 nits.

 2. You can see what Daylight is doing with the color transformations by looking at the Colour Space Journey window.

-3. Finally, under the Render window, we’ll set up an H264 output with a Rec.2020 color space.
+3. Finally, we’ll set up an H264 output with a Rec.2020 color space under the Render window.
 Under Render Colour Space, select the same color space as the mastering color space (ST 2084 PQ / Rec.2020 / 1000 nits).
 Next, under Colour Space Tagging, change the setting from Legacy to Automatic.
-You will want to make sure Daylight tags the file with Rec.2020 Primaries, a ST-2084-PQ EOTF, and Rec.2020 non-const Matrix.
+You will want to make sure Daylight tags the file with Rec.2020 Primaries, an ST-2084-PQ EOTF, and Rec.2020 non-const Matrix.
 These will tell Frame.io that the file should be treated as HDR.
 The same color space settings can be used for HDR ProRes files, as well.